 WIPAC supports research on ARA, HAWC, DM-Ice, and CTA.
-Collaboration with these projects is possible as well.
+Collaboration is possible with these projects as well as with IceCube.

 Candidates must be within the first three years of earning a PhD in particle astrophysics, high-energy physics, or a related area, and have strong programming and data analysis skills.
 Application is initiated by sending a CV to email@example.com.

-At UW–Madison, undergraduate and graduate students are involved in many aspects of design, testing, and analysis of WIPAC projects, including:
+At UW–Madison, undergraduate and graduate students are involved in many aspects of design, testing, and analysis of WIPAC projects.